stefanjuang/PL_Case_Study/README.md

 - User context and personalization not included.
 - Ranking is based on static snapshot — no time-series modeling.
 - No hyperparameter tuning yet (see Future Work)

-## Assumptions
-- Booking/click labels are used to define new ranking labels.
-- Negative and extreme values treated as data quality issues.
-- Models optimized for relative ranking performance, not absolute booking probability.
-- Detailed EDA and Assumptions document in `Assumptions and Exploratory Data Analysis (EDA).pdf`

 ## Future Work (System Improvements)
 - Hyperparameter tuning with Optuna or grid search.